 Annual Fee

 The annual fee is $95 a year.
 There is no fee waiver for the first year.
-After holding this card for a year you can downgrade to a no annual fee version like the Chase Ink Business Cash® Credit Card or Chase Ink Business Unlimited® Credit Card.
+After holding this card for a year you could downgrade to a no annual fee version like the Chase Ink Business Cash® Credit Card or Chase Ink Business Unlimited® Credit Card.

 3x Earning Rates on Travel + More